iMattPro/dbtool/readme.md

 > Note: InnoDB table types do not support the Repair option.

 ## Uninstallation
-Navigate in the ACP to `Customise -> Extension Management -> Extensions` and click `Disable`.
+1. Navigate in the ACP to `Customise -> Manage extensions`.
+2. Click the `Disable` link for Database Optimize & Repair Tool.

-To permanently uninstall, click `Delete Data` and then you can safely delete the `/ext/vse/dbtool` folder.
+3. To permanently uninstall, click `Delete Data`, then delete the `dbtool` folder from `phpBB/ext/vse/`.

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)